vladgohn/ClickSave/README.md

 ClickSave is distributed under the MIT License.
 See the `LICENSE` file for more information.

-ClickSave is distributed under the MIT License.
-See the `LICENSE` file for more information.

 ## Feedback

 If you have any questions or suggestions, please feel free to reach out to the developers.